oyieroyier/javascript_practice/classes/README.md

 object instanceof constructor;
 ```

-The lefthand operand should be the object being tested and the righthand operand should be the conttructor function that names the class.
+The left-hand operand should be the object being tested and the right-hand operand should be the constructor function that names the class.

 The `instanceof` operator returns a boolean value.